Frity2025/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that prints the numbers, from 0 to 9
+a function that prints 10 times the numbers, from 0 to 14